Add Texture to Your Drums

 In essence, Texture is part effect, part synth.
 It makes it possible to create new layers that track the dynamics of your sound.
 Texture can handle a variety of incoming audio signals, but we believe it performs best when adding textures and changing the color of drums.

-A drop-down menu with a plethora of presets is located at the top of the interface.
-The left section is where you can select the sample you want to layer over the original sound.
+A drop-down menu with numerous presets is at the interface's top.
+In the left section, you can select the sample you want to layer over the original sound.
 The middle section is divided into four switchable sub-sections.
-The first is used to import your samples, followed by a section where you can control the value of limiting and gating.
-A modulation section, texture, and EQ follow.
-The bottom section of the interface contains the main filter, sidechain filter, envelope controls, and gate and limit controls.
-On the far left, we can see the dry/wet mix parameters as well as the input/output parameters.
+The first is used to import your samples, followed by an area where you can control the value of limiting and gating.
+A modulation section, Texture, and EQ follow.
+The bottom section of the interface contains the primary filter, sidechain filter, envelope controls, and gate and limit controls.
+We can see the dry/wet mix and input/output parameters on the far left.

-A preset menu would be a good place to start, but if you have previous experience with this effect, you might want to start from scratch, select the noise source from the sample section on the left and proceed from there.
-We chose “static noise” as our sample, and as you can see in the image below, some additional work was done on the filter section, decay length, and dry/wet mix values.
-Let’s hear how our shaker sound sounds solo after processing and then in the context of the full mix.
+A preset menu would be an excellent place to start, but if you have previous experience with this effect, you might want to start from scratch, select the noise source from the sample section on the left, and proceed.
+We chose "static noise" as our sample, and as you can see in the image below, some additional work was done on the filter section, decay length, and dry/wet mix values.
+Let's hear how our shaker sounds solo after processing and then in the context of the whole mix.

 If you liked this article on drum processing, here are some more on the same subject: